MoonZoon/MoonZoon/docs/articles/dev_news_4.md

 - You can select the required mzoon version for [heroku-buildpack-moonzoon](https://github.com/MoonZoon/heroku-buildpack-moonzoon) by adding the file [mzoon_commit](https://github.com/MoonZoon/demo/blob/main/mzoon_commit) to your repo with a MZ project.

-You'll read about Moon and mzoon improvements in the following chapters.
-The last chapter is dedicated to my development fails, library fails and other notes from trenches.
+You'll read about Moon and mzoon improvements mentioned above in the following chapters.

 ---